Rickey Henderson: Legacy

-If you talk about baseball, you can't eliminate me, because I'm all over baseball...
-It's the truth.
-Telling the truth isn't being cocky.
-What do you want me to say, that I didn't put up the numbers?
-That my teams didn't win a lot of games?
-People don't want me to say anything about what I've done.
-Then why don't you say it?
-Because if I don't say it and you don't say it, nobody says it.

 Henderson had 468 more stolen bases in his career than Brock, one short of 50% more than the game's second-most prolific basestealer.
 In 1993, Henderson stole his 1,066th base, surpassing the world record established ten years earlier by Yutaka Fukumoto for the Hankyu Braves in Japan's Pacific League.
 In his prime, Henderson had a virtual monopoly on the stolen base title in the American League.
 Between 1980 and 1991, he led the league in steals every season except 1987, when he missed part of the season due to a nagging hamstring injury, allowing Mariners second baseman Harold Reynolds to win the title.
 Henderson had one more league-leading season after that stretch, when his 66 steals in 1998 made him the oldest steals leader in baseball history.
 Perhaps unsurprisingly, Henderson also owns the record for times caught stealing (335).
 Due to incomplete historical recordkeeping for that statistic, though, it is unknown whether he is the actual career leader.
 However, Henderson's overall 81% success rate on the basepaths is among the highest percentages in history.
 (Carlos Beltran ranks first among players with at least 300 career attempts, at just over 86%.)

 On July 29, 1989, Henderson stole five bases against the Mariners' left-handed Randy Johnson, his career high, and one shy of the single-game major league record.
 Unusually, Henderson was hitless in the game (he had four walks).
 Henderson had 18 four-steal games during his career.
 In August 1983, in a three-game series against the Brewers and a 2-game series versus the Yankees, Henderson had 13 stolen bases in five games.
 Baltimore Orioles third baseman Floyd Rayford described the confusion he felt during a particular game, when Henderson was leading off first base and signaling him with two fingers.
 Henderson quickly stole second base, then third, and Rayford understood the gesture.